google/mesop/docs/guides/deployment.md

 ## Hugging Face Spaces

-Hugging Face Spaces has free tier that gives you 2 vCPU and 16GB RAM, which is plenty for running Mesop applications that leverage generative AI APIs.
+Hugging Face Spaces has a free tier that gives you 2 vCPU and 16GB RAM, which is plenty for running Mesop applications that leverage generative AI APIs.

 ### Pre-requisites